Draconizations/LnzLive/GUIDE.md

 ## Basic Viewport Navigation

-- Click and hold the left mouse button in the vietport (center panel) to rotate the model.
+- Click and hold the left mouse button in the vietport (center panel) to rotate the pet.
 - Use the mouse wheel to zoom in and out.
-- Press down on mouse wheel or hold space and drag to move model around viewport.
+- Press down on mouse wheel or hold space and drag to move pet around viewport.
 - Tap these numbers to perform a quick jump to various camera views:
     - 1: Front View
 	- 2: Top View